rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 - Once tested, delete this code.

 #### 2. Create an API module

+*Objective:* Create a new module to handle all the API calls your application will make.
+These will all be async functions responsible only for returning responses.

 - Create a new `api.js` file and as before, make an IIFE that is captured by a global `api` variable.
 - In your `index.html`, link in the `api.js` script, making sure to do it before your `index.js`
 - Inside the IIFE, declare a `BASE_URL` constant containing `https://thinkful-list-api.herokuapp.com/[yourname]`.
 (Replace [yourname] with your own -- the API will keep all items under this name separate from others.)